Château de Malmaison: History

 After her divorce from Napoléon, Joséphine received Malmaison in her own right, along with a pension of 5 million francs a year, and remained there until her death in 1814.
 Napoléon returned and took residence in the house after his defeat at the Battle of Waterloo (1815), before his exile to the island of Saint Helena.
 After Josephine's death in 1814, the house was vacant at times, the garden and house ransacked and vandalised, and the garden's remains were destroyed in a battle in 1870.

 In 1842, Malmaison was purchased by Queen mother Maria Christina, widow of King Ferdinand VII of Spain.
 She lived there with her second husband Agustín Fernando Muñoz, Duke of Riánsares (made a duke by his step-daughter, Isabella II of Spain, in 1844).
 In 1861, Maria Christina sold the property to Napoleon III, Josephine's grandson through her daughter Hortense.
+Damaged by fighting during the War of 1870, then by the installation of barracks in the château, the estate was sold by the State in 1877 to a goods merchant who gradually sold off parcels of land from the park.
+In 1896, the patron and philanthropist Daniel Iffla, known as Osiris, purchased the château along with its park, by then reduced to 6 hectares, and donated it to the State in 1903.
+A museum was opened on the estate in 1905.
 Malmaison was fully restored by the famous French architect Pierre Humbert in the early 20th century.
 It is now considered an important historical monument.